 - Tell them you want to talk to a lawyer before answering any questions beyond general identifying information, such as your name, address, and driver’s license information;

 - Be polite but firm.
-Do not argue, threaten, or attempt to intimidate a law enforcement or animal control;
+Do not argue, threaten, or attempt to intimidate a law enforcement officer or animal control;

 - Keep your hands in plain sight; and

 - Resist the urge to give an explanation.
 Do not try to explain yourself or the situation.
 No matter how innocent you are, do not say anything.
 Innocent people are arrested every day.